teuben/nemo/text/plotting25.md

 # Plotting in NEMO

 Plotting in NEMO is generally done by using the *yapp* API.
-At installation time NEMO will be compiled and linked with a specific choice, e.g.
+At installation time NEMO will be configured with a specific choice, e.g.

       ./configure --with-yapp=pgplot

 but most current yapp implementations (in $NEMO/src/kernel/yapp) are either old or not very flexible.
 Currently pgplot is the most used, since it can handle a variety of output formats, including plotting in different window panels.

-However, many people now use matplotlib, which has some big advantages:
+However, these days many people now use matplotlib, which has some big
+advantages:

 * can plot to different screens
-* plot can be zoomed/panned (but still needs a connection to the program)
+* plot can be zoomed/panned (as long as it keeps a connection to the program)
-* saving in many formats
+* saving in many formats (e.g. png, pdf)
-* support pipeline batch mode
+* support pipeline batch mode using a proper backend (i.e. interactive vs. non-interactive)

 What options do we have?